nezaj/Reference/python.md

 ```

 ### Lambda Expressions
 Small anonymous functions can be created with the lambda keyword.
 Lambda functions can be used wherever function objects are required.
 They are syntactically restricted to a single expression.
-THey are just syntactic sugar for a normal function definition.
+They are just syntactic sugar for a normal function definition.
 Like nested function definitions, lambda functions can reference variables from the containing scope
 ```
 >>> def make_incrementor(n):
 ...     return lambda x: x + n